You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 MeaningGrowth stocks are high-performing stocks that become market leaders.Value stocks are stocks that are undervalued as per the market average.

-Investors perceptionPerceived by investors to increase higher sales and profit-oriented companies.Value stocks that have strong fundamentals are more or less stable in growth avenues.
+Investors perceptionPerceived by investors to increase higher sales and profit-oriented companies.Value stocks with strong fundamentals are more or less stable in growth avenues.

-Fundamental ratioGrowth stocks have a higher PE ratio with a higher PB ratio.Value stocks have a low PE ratio and PB ratio is compared to value stocks.
+Fundamental ratioGrowth stocks have a higher PE ratio with a higher PB ratio.Value stocks have a low PE ratio, and the PB ratio is compared to value stocks.

 Risks involvedThe growth stocks are higher as they are highly volatile stocks.Value stocks are safer stocks as they are not expensive and are less volatile.

-DividendsGrowth stocks do not provide high dividends and investors prefer to reinvest the profits to increase business prospectus.Value stocks yield higher dividends and provide higher dividend yields.
+DividendsGrowth stocks do not provide high dividends, and investors prefer to reinvest their profits to increase their business prospects.Value stocks yield higher dividends and provide higher dividend yields.

 How Do Growth and Value Investing Overlap?